Does this course count?

 Understandably, students often want to know if the courses they sign up for will count – toward a major, a minor, a certificate, a foreign language requirement, the UW’s undergraduate diversity requirement, or Areas of Knowledge credits such as VLPA (Visual, Literary, and Performing Arts) and I&S (Individuals and Societies), all of which help students move forward to graduation.

 What about the courses in our Modern Hebrew program?
-The answer is a resounding YES YES YES!
-They count.
-But exactly how they count is not always obvious from the Time Schedule, and first year language courses can be especially tricky, so here are a few pointers:
+The answer is a resounding YES, YES, YES!
+They absolutely count.
+But exactly how they count is not always obvious from the Time Schedule, and first year language courses can be especially tricky, so here are a few tips: